space-concordia-robotics/robotics-prototype/README.md

 Clone : `git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype`

 Pull : `git pull; git submodule update --init --recursive`

-If you do not have access to the GitLab repository, you will not be able to successfully authenticate to clone `rover2018-elec`.
-This is fine as long as you do not need the PDS code.

-If you have access to the GitLab repository, you will need additional setups for GitLab pulling and pushing.
-Please see [how to create and add your SSH key](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) and this [issue](https://stackoverflow.com/a/51133684/4048657) you may encounter

 ### Atom
 If you're using Atom (it can be installed via Ubuntu software), setting up should be fairly easy.